20 March 2023

 The Agreement should clearly state any restrictions if applicable on the transferability of shares held by the founders.
 The lock-in of shares, vesting of shares, right of first refusal or right of first offer (as agreed upon between the founders) in case of any founder wanting to exit from the business and transfer of shares to legal heirs in case of death of a founder should all be covered under the Agreement.

-It is extremely essential to incorporate the non-compete clause in the Agreement in order to protect the business and the interest of other founders.
+It is extremely essential to incorporate the construct of non-compete clause in the Agreement in order to protect the business and the interest of other founders.
 There should be clear agreement between the founders about not being eligible to engage in activities that are in conflict with the objectives of the business while they are part of and for a certain number of years post exit.
 The Agreement should also include what constitutes “conflicting activities”.

 vi.
 Intellectual Property